wipegup/scrape_py/README.md

 The script generates a file in `downloads/run_<new-run>/tsvs/diffs/<old-run>.tsv` describing changes.

+## Matching

+To run:
+`python matching.py --ne-match <filename>`

+args:
+    --ne-match: Required. followed by filepath of tab separated file to parse
+    --column-name: Optional.
+The column NAME on which to perform the matching.
+Defaults to 'stateProvince'.

+The script generates 3 tab separated files in the same directory as the target file with the exact, fuzzy and nomatches.
+They should combine to contain all of the records in the original target file:
+- `<fn>_NE_exact.<extension>`
+- `<fn>_NE_fuzzy.<extension>`
+- `<fn>_NE_no_match.<extension>`

 ## API Utils
 - `python api.py --total` -- Will hit the API and tell you the total number of occurrences
 - `python api.py --coll <int>` -- Will give you the code, name, and number of occurrences held by a the collection designated by that id.